OWASP/www-project-developer-guide/.github/pull_request_template.md

 **Declaration**:

 - [ ] content meets the [license](../license.txt) for this project
-- [ ] any use of AI has been declared in this pull request
+- [ ] AI has not been used, or has been declared, in this pull request

 **Other info** :
 <!-- Add here any other information that may be of help to the reviewer -->